 Even better, claiming local citation listings on as many directories as possible can help advance your website in the search results.
 Businesses with more citation listings tend to rank higher than those with fewer, all else being equal.
 Citations in places such as the local chamber of commerce directory or a city business index are especially valuable, since these help prove that your practice is an established part of the local community.

-Use these five self-promotion steps to ramp up your online marketing and leverage the money you’re spending on your website to get many more patients.
+Use these five self-promotion steps to ramp up your online marketing and local SEO and leverage the money you’re spending on your website to get many more patients.

 Want more new patients?
 Talk to us.